Jump to:

 There are many frikadellen recipes out there.
 The one I used is authentic Bavarian and Chris has it from working at Kaltenberg Castle.
 He scaled it down significantly of course, to serve four.

-- Typically they are made with a ground beef and ground pork mix.
+- In Germany typically they are made with a half beef and half pork ground meat mix.
 If you make them with all beef they will be leaner.

-- Traditionally day-old white bread soaked in water is added but you also can substitute 1/2 cup oatmeal microwaved until really soft in 1/2 cup milk for added nutrition (still need to squeeze out liquid before you add it).
+- Traditionally day-old white bread soaked in water is added but you also can substitute ½ cup oatmeal microwaved until really soft in ½ cup milk for added nutrition (still need to squeeze out liquid before you add it).
+You can use a crusty roll or breadcrumbs instead.

 You will need a good skillet to pan fry the frikadellen and this concludes the needed equipment.